grokify/spectrum/openapi3lint/README.md

 ## Standard Rules

-The following rules are built into Spectral.
+The following rules are built into Spectrum.

 1. `datatype-int-format-int32-int64`: ensures data types of `integer` have a standard format of `int32` or `int64`.
 1. `operation-operationid-style-camelcase`: ensures operationIds use camelCase